nanoporetech/dorado/README.md

 * `adapters` This will result in any detected adapters being trimmed, but primers will not be trimmed, and if barcoding is enabled then barcodes will not be trimmed either.
 * `none` This is the same as using the --no-trim option.
 Nothing will be trimmed.

+If adapter/primer trimming is done in-line with basecalling in combination with demuxing, then the software will automatically make sure that the trimming of adapters and primers does not interfere with the demuxing process.
+However, if you intend to do demuxing later as a separate step, then it is recommended that you disable adapter/primer trimming when basecalling with the `--no-trim` option, to insure that any barcode sequences remain completely intact in the reads.

 #### Trimming existing datasets

 Existing basecalled datasets can be scanned for adapter and/or primer sequences at either end, and trim any such found sequences.
 To do this, run: